bbell03/bbell03/README.md

 ## Working Version (deployed on Vercel)
 ### https://bbell03.vercel.app

-### I am prototyping this site as a personal repository
+### I am prototyping this site as a personal repository.